Irene Melgaard Hauser Papers on the WPA Minneapolis Newspaper Indexing Project

 Description of Contents

-In 1938 Irene Hauser went to work for the Works Progress Administration.
-The specific project was to catalog the entire Minneapolis Journal from 1858 to 1939.
-Gratia Countryman, former director of the Minneapolis Public Library supervised the project.
-Irene Hauser, Countryman's friend and protege, was her assistant on the project.
+In 1938, began her work on the newspaper index.
 It was one of the most interesting times of Hauser's life.
 The workers were unemployed stockbrokers, teachers, lawyers and artists.
 The Hausers invited members of the WPA project without families to their dinner table for holidays.
 Hauser worked on the project until 1942.

 0.21 Linear Feet (1 box)